ivm25/Portfolio_insights-into-heavy-traffic-on-I-94/README.md

 *Organisation of Project*

-1. Loading of the data file, absolute source path and loading of the key modules.
+1. *Loading of the data file, absolute source path and loading of the key modules*.

-2. Function definitions and structures
+2. *Function definitions and structures*

-3. Data Exploration
+3. *Data Exploration*

-4. Feature Engineering
+4. *Feature Engineering*

-5. Key Visualisations
+5. *Key Visualisations*

-6. Conclusions
+6. *Conclusions*

 *Data Dictionary*